dreaddymck/send-to-kodi/README.md

         !^music      inverse-prefix-exact-match	    Items that do not start with music !.mp3$       inverse-suffix-exact-match	    Items that do not end with .mp3

-1. Note: to exit the iptv interface: clear screen with bad search then select empty field
+1. Note: to gracefully exit the iptv interface, clear screen with an invalid search then select empty field.

 ## Zenity dialogue